woz-u/DS-Student-Resources/DS101-Basic-Statistics/syllabus.md

 - Recommended: PC (Windows) or MacBook laptop.
 16GB ram, 1TB SSD, Core i7 AMD Rizen or New M1 Pro/Max Chipsets

 - It is requirement that you are able to download programming resources to your laptop/desktop for this class.
-This means you need a steady state internet high-bandwidth connection.
+This means you need a steady-state internet high-bandwidth connection.

-- Quiet place to study and focus on the material and having uninterupted video meetings.
+- Quiet place to study and focus on the material and have uninterrupted video meetings.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>